Than-Duc-Huy/than-duc-huy.github.io/_posts/2000-01-01-underconstruction.md

 Thank you for your understanding!

-In the meantime, heck out my [About Me](../about) page for my resume.
+In the meantime, check out my [About Me](../about) page for my resume.